QuentinJanuel/sat-portfolio/README.md

 # SAT portfolio

 ## Description
-This is a Rust library that provides a bunch of SAT solvers along with a nice interface to create your own and all the needed data structures.
+This Rust library is a collection of SAT solvers, along with an interface to create your own and all the needed data structures.

+There are two types of solvers:
+- **Internal SAT solvers** made specifically for this library.
+- **External SAT solvers** that can be used with this library.

 ## Available solvers
+### Internal
 - DPLL
+### External
+- Minisat

 ## Prerequisites
 - [CLANG](https://rust-lang.github.io/rust-bindgen/requirements.html)